Nissmoline/JavaWebApp/README.md

 ## Features

-- **User Support Interface**: Allows users to submit support tickets and view responses.
+- **User Support Interface**: Allows users to submit support tickets and view responses.
-- **Admin Panel**: Enables administrators to manage support tickets and respond to user inquiries.
+- **Admin Panel**: Enables administrators to manage support tickets and respond to user inquiries.

 ## Contributing

-This project is a university assignment and is not open for external contributions.
+This project is a university assignment and is not open for external contributions.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.